jabbermarky/jabbermarky.github.io/_pages/contact.md

 description: |
     Did you know that Mark provides free consultations?
 Got an app idea?
 Need a CTO/app/MVP?
 Call Mark today!
 ---
-Got an idea for an app?
-Need to build an MVP or a prototype or a version 1 product?
+Got an idea for an application?
+Do you need to build an MVP or a prototype or a version 1 product?
 Need a CTO?
+Do you need help with a go to market strategy for your product?
+I may be able to apply my experience building and launching software products to help you build and launch yours.

 Give me a call or send me a message today.

 I provide a free consultation for new client projects.
 Let's talk about your specific needs.
 I can help you put together a plan to achieve the outcomes you want to achieve.

 Let's talk!